Parenting Coordinator, Coach, & Guardian ad Litem

 Sarah also received her master’s degree in public health at University of Michigan.
 Here, she continued her research on how people navigate systems, and also specialized in human sexual behavior.
 At the same time, she worked in a law firm that focused on false allegations of sexual abuse, and her research began to focus on the effects of false allegations, how these allegations come about in high-conflict divorce and what can be done about them.

 In her experience in the legal field, Sarah has worked with numerous families undergoing very high-conflict divorce.
 Under the supervision of a psychologist and a lawyer, she authored reports and recommendations for use in court.
 Additionally, she became proficient at managing the psychological aspect of cases, including: case management, assisting clients undergoing psychological assessment, depositions of psychology professionals, interpretations of tests or psychological results, and much more.

-Sarah holds a MA in clinical psychology and currently is a Ph.D. student at Fielding Graduate University, specializing in forensic psychology.
+Sarah holds a Ph.D in clinical psychology specializing in neuropsychology and forensic psychology.
 She is also a certified parenting coordinator, having attended training with the Cooperative Parenting Institute.

 Areas of Practice